bit-turtle/frog/README.md

 ## Building
 This project uses CMake, build with `cmake .`
 ## Dependencies
 This project relies on SFML, which will be automatically downloaded by CMake for static linking of the used modules.
+The SFML Network and System Modules are used.